Is Tilling Bad for Soil? 6 Myths About Tillage

-For those that do till their soil, this post may feel like a criticism or jab.
-Please rather consider it as a helpful, constructive suggestion from someone who has spent years of their life dedicated to growing no-till, regenerative production farms.
+For growers that do till their soil, this post may feel like a criticism or jab, but that is never my intention here.
+Please consider this post as a helpful, constructive suggestion from someone who has spent years of their life dedicated to growing no-till, regenerative production farms.
 This is an opportunity to learn about the role that soil biology plays in our gardens, and frankly, our entire lives.
-Regardless, I expect Iβll receive some angry comments just like when I implored people to stop using Miracle-Gro.
-Many people choose to be offended over these types of conversations that go against the conventional grain, pun intended.
-Iβm sticking to the science.

 Most of all, itβs important to understand why we choose no-till.

-The act of tilling breaks apart valuable soil structure and fungal mycelial connections, leading to compaction, flooding and massive soil erosion.
+The act of tilling breaks apart soil structure and mycelial connections (such as mycorrhizal fungi), leading to compaction, flooding and soil erosion.

 This is especially problematic in areas of drought.
 When soil structure is destroyed by tillage, organic matter and microbes are burned up.
 This means the soil has zero to no Soil Moisture Holding Capacity, or the ability to retain deep stores of snow melt and rainwater for later use.
 In drought-stricken areas (which are predicted to become more widespread), crops die, or never even germinate, from lack of water.